status-im/specs/status-secure-transport-spec.md

 ## Stale devices

-When a bundle is received from $IK$ a timer is initiated on any `installation-id` belonging to $IK$ not included in the bundle.
+When a bundle is received from `IK` a timer is initiated on any `installation-id` belonging to `IK` not included in the bundle.
 If after 7 days no bundles are received from these devices they are marked as `stale` and no message will be sent to them.

 # Security Considerations